The Return (2024 film)

 The Return is a 2024 drama film directed by Uberto Pasolini and starring Ralph Fiennes and Juliette Binoche.
-The film is a retelling of the last sections of Homer's Odyssey as adapted by Edward Bond, John Collee, and Pasolini.
+The film is a retelling of the second half of Homer's Odyssey where Odysseus returns to his homeland in Ithaca after his long absence as adapted by Edward Bond, John Collee, and Pasolini.

 It premiered in the Gala section at the Toronto International Film Festival on September 7, 2024, and was theatrically released on December 6, 2024, in the United States by Bleecker Street.
-It was released in the UK and Ireland on April 11, 2025 by Modern Films, with event screenings in advance at the British Museum on April 9 and Curzon Mayfair on April 10.
+It was released in the UK and Ireland on April 11, 2025, by Modern Films, with event screenings in advance at the British Museum on April 9 and Curzon Mayfair on April 10.
+Reception of the film was positive, with praise for Fiennes and Binoche's acting and for the film's visuals, realism, and "stripped back" approach, but some criticized the omissions and departures from the original epic in its characterization of Odysseus.

 Plot

-Twenty years after fighting in the Trojan War and journeying back home, Odysseus washes up naked on the shores of his home island Ithaca.
-He is tended to by Eumaeus and Yias.
-Odysseus is dispirited and traumatized by the war and learns about the decline of his kingdom.
+Twenty years after setting off to fight in the Trojan War and surviving many trials, Odysseus washes up naked on the shores of his home island Ithaca.
+He is found and tended to by the slaves Eumaeus and Yias.
+Odysseus is dispirited and traumatized by his experiences and learns about the decline of his kingdom.

-Odysseus' wife Penelope is facing pressure to find a suitor, given the continued absence of her husband and the decline of the kingdom since Odysseus left for the war.
-Her son Telemachus is approached by Antinous, who attempts to convince him to press Penelope into marriage.
-The young man refuses, distrusting Antinous and the other suitors.
+Odysseus's wife Penelope faces pressure to find a suitor, given that many believe her husband to be dead.
+Her son Telemachus is approached by the nobleman Antinous, who attempts to convince him to press Penelope into marriage.
+The young man refuses, distrusting Antinous and the Suitors of Penelope.

-Meanwhile, Penelope weaves her elderly father-in-law's burial shroud before his impending death.
+Penelope weaves her elderly father-in-law's burial shroud before his impending death.
 Telemachus asks her to take a suitor to end the chaos, but she refuses until she completes the shroud.
-Odysseus' father dies; the suitors press Penelope to marry, while insisting that Odysseus is also dead.
-She says she will make the shroud her wedding gown, and that she will choose a suitor soon.
+Odysseus's father dies; the suitors interrupt his funeral to threaten Penelope and her son unless a decision is made.
+Penelope fends them off by saying that now, she must weave a cloak for her wedding and only then will she choose.

-Meanwhile, Eumaeus takes Odysseus to the palace, where his dog Argos recognizes his master after a long wait and then dies.
-Odysseus disguises himself as an old soldier and begs for food; the suitors abuse him.
+Eumaeus takes Odysseus to the palace, where the hunting dog Argos recognizes his master after a long wait and then dies.
+Odysseus poses as a beggar to ask for alms; the suitors abuse him.
 They force him to fight a huge man, but Odysseus kills him.
-Suspicious, Penelope speaks to Odysseus, but ends up ordering him to be tended to and sent off after he refuses to answer her questions.
+Suspicious, Penelope speaks to Odysseus but ends up ordering him to be tended to and sent off after he refuses to answer her questions.

-Odysseus' old nursemaid Eurycleia however discovers his identity while bathing him, after recognizing a scar on the back of his leg.
-He bids her be silent.
-Soon afterwards, Telemachus is hunted by the suitors to silence any interference with the marriage, but Odysseus saves him.